- Route: Sierra

 - Ride Year: 2024

 - Hometown: Denton, TX

 - Email: email@example.com

 Hello!
-My name is Campbell Sweeten and I am a sophomore at the University of Texas studying public health.
+My name is Campbell Sweeten and I am a senior at the University of Texas studying public health.
 I hope to attend physician assistant school after my time at UT.
 Being involved in Texas 4000 is a huge honor and privilege, and I am ecstatic to make strides in the fight against cancer alongside my teammates.

 Some of the things that make me who I am are my two dachshunds, my unwavering support for the UT basketball team, a love for Trader Joe’s sourdough bread, and my Young Life small group which has changed my college experience for the better.
 The summer before my ride to Alaska, I’ll be working at Pine Cove in Columbus, Texas with some awesome high schoolers, and improving my Spanish during a study abroad trip to Santander, Spain.

 I’m so excited to kick off this experience that will surely be the hardest and most rewarding thing I’ve done thus far in my life.
 I have no doubt Texas 4000 will mold me into a more passionate, empathetic, and resilient individual, and I’m grateful to have you along for the ride!

 There aren’t words that can be said to reverse the suffering of those who have been impacted by cancer.
 I am fortunate that my immediate family has been spared, but there is work to be done to make this a reality for more people.